Keyboard shortcuts

 Preface

-If you empathize with some of my frustrations, you may benefit from the course too4.
+If you empathize with some of my frustrations, you may benefit from the book too.

 Good luck on your journey.